NKNIPSCH/TVOrg2.0/README.md

 ## License

-This script is provided as-is without warranty.
-Modify and use it as needed.
+This script is licensed under a permissive license that allows anyone to use, modify, and distribute the software for non-commercial purposes.
+Selling this software for profit is prohibited.
+Modifications may be required to suit specific use cases, as this project is highly customized for personal use.